-Street View is the perfect example of this.
+Street View is a perfect example of this.
 It would have taken a truly creative and visionary set of minds to pitch this idea - and an even more visionary team to trust that idea, even though it might have seemed crazy.

 What's even crazier is that Street Views probably hasn't made any money from Street View.
 It's purely a strategic (and extremely long-term) investment to dominate the market with a tool people didn't even know they wanted, but now couldn't live without.